The Consumer Price Index in Iceland increased 0.30 percent in November of 2022 over the previous month. source: Statistics Iceland

 Inflation Rate MoM in Iceland averaged 0.96 percent from 1979 until 2022, reaching an all time high of 10.40 percent in March of 1983 and a record low of -1.50 percent in March of 1986.
 This page provides - Iceland Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Iceland Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on December of 2022.

-Inflation Rate Mom in Iceland is expected to be 0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in Iceland to stand at 0.40 in 12 months time.
-In the long-term, the Iceland Inflation Rate MoM is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Inflation Rate MoM in Iceland is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Iceland Inflation Rate MoM is projected to trend around 0.50 percent in 2023, according to our econometric models.